• Skip to primary navigation

 Annie Power is the most notable winner in that and was another for the dominating partnership of Ruby Walsh and Willie Mullins.
 The horse went on to win the likes of the Aintree Hurdle and Champion Hurdle at Cheltenham as well.

 Another of the more exciting races is the Four Year Old Hurdle, which gives punters a chance to see the future stars in the making.
-This Grade 1 race comes with a €125,000 purse and allows horses of 4 only, as the name would suggest.
+This Grade 1 race comes with a €125,000 purse and allows horses of four years old only, as the name would suggest.

-The race has been linked to that of the Triumph Hurdle at Cheltenham and the last horse to win both races in the same year was Katarino in 1999.
-Ruby Walsh has had five winners in this race, with trainer Willie Mullins having eight wins.
+The race has been linked to that of the Triumph Hurdle at Cheltenham and the last horses to win both races in the same year was Lossiemouth in 2023, Vauban in 2022 and Katarino in 1999.
+Ruby Walsh has had five winners in this race, with trainer Willie Mullins having ten wins.

 History